appstronomy/objective-c-style-guide/README.md

 if (!error) return success;
 ```

+In addition, do ensure that you have a vertical space between two consecutive if-statements (which by definition, are independent).
+This will aid with visual scanning, where distinct if-statements can be distinguished from else-statements associated with a particular if-statement.

 ### Ternary Operator

 The Ternary operator, ? , should only be used when it increases clarity or code neatness.
 A single condition is usually all that should be evaluated.
 Evaluating multiple conditions is usually more understandable as an if statement, or refactored into instance variables.